Copart Inc. (CPRT) Shares Down Despite Recent Market Volatility

-Copart Inc. (NASDAQ: CPRT)’s stock price has dropped by -0.49 in relation to previous closing price of 88.52.
-Nevertheless, the company has seen a loss of -0.58% in its stock price over the last five trading days.
+The stock of Copart Inc. (NASDAQ: CPRT) has decreased by -0.24 when compared to last closing price of 86.94.
+Despite this, the company has experienced a -1.54% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Copart Inc. (NASDAQ: CPRT) Right Now?

-Copart Inc. (NASDAQ: CPRT) has a higher price-to-earnings ratio of 36.84x compared to its average ratio, and the 36-month beta value for CPRT is at 1.22.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+Copart Inc. (NASDAQ: CPRT) has a price-to-earnings ratio of 36.27x that is above its average ratio.
+Additionally, the 36-month beta value for CPRT is 1.22.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for CPRT is $92.17, which is $2.05 above the current market price.
-The public float for CPRT is 427.93M, and currently, shorts hold a 1.28% of that float.
-The average trading volume for CPRT on June 07, 2023 was 2.19M shares.
+The average price predicted by analysts for CPRT is $92.17, which is $3.41 above the current price.
+The public float for CPRT is 427.93M and currently, short sellers hold a 1.19% ratio of that float.
+The average trading volume of CPRT on June 14, 2023 was 2.20M shares.

 CPRT’s Market Performance

-CPRT stock saw an increase of -0.58% in the past week, with a monthly gain of 11.66% and a quarterly increase of 25.09%.
-The volatility ratio for the week is 1.47%, and the volatility levels for the last 30 days are 1.78% for Copart Inc. (CPRT).
-The simple moving average for the last 20 days is 3.57% for CPRT’s stock, with a simple moving average of 32.11% for the last 200 days.
+CPRT stock saw an increase of -1.54% in the past week, with a monthly gain of 6.01% and a quarterly increase of 25.13%.
+The volatility ratio for the week is 1.88%, and the volatility levels for the last 30 days are 1.92% for Copart Inc. (CPRT).
+The simple moving average for the past 20 days is 0.07% for CPRT’s stock, with a 28.93% simple moving average for the past 200 days.

 Insider Trading